Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which statement about 'continual improvement' is CORRECT?
+### Which statement about Continual Improvement is CORRECT?

-- [ ] All improvement ideas should be logged in a single 'continual improvement register'.
+- [ ] All improvement ideas should be logged in a single Continual Improvement register.
-- [ ] A single team should carry out 'continual improvement' across the organization.
+- [ ] A single team should carry out Continual Improvement across the organization.
-- [ ] 'Continual improvement' should have minimal interaction with other practices.
+- [ ] Continual Improvement should have minimal interaction with other practices.
-- [x] Everyone in the organization is responsible for some aspects of 'continual improvement'.
+- [x] Everyone in the organization is responsible for some aspects of Continual Improvement.

 **[⬆ Back to Top](#table-of-contents)**